beginning of content

 What are grommets?

 Grommets can be made of plastic or metal.
-They let air go into the middle ear.
-They also help thick fluid to drain away down the back of the nose and throat.
-They don’t hurt.
+They help air to get into your middle ear.
+They also help thick fluid to drain away from the ear.
+The fluid goes down the back of the nose and throat.
+They don't hurt.

 Grommets are sometimes also called tympanostomy tubes or ventilation tubes.